Rewind (2023 film): Plot

-John, a diligent but emotionally distant office worker, resigns after his boss, Hermie, promotes Vivian over him.
+John, a diligent but emotionally distant office worker, resigns after his boss, Hermie, promotes his coworker Vivian over him.
 Vivian then visits John at his office and they share a kiss.
 The following day, John and his wife, Mary, argue about his resignation and his infidelity with Vivian, which Mary discovered via a video recorded by John's colleague, Hannah.
 Distracted, John crashes their car, tragically killing Mary at 3:00 PM.
-Due to Mary's death, his son Austin moves in with his grandmother, leaving John alone at home to reminisce the times he had with his late wife as he drowns himself in alcohol and cigarettes.
+Due to Mary's death, his son Austin moves in with his grandmother, leaving John alone at home to reminisce the times he had with his late wife as he heavily drinks and smokes.

 One night, a drunken John encounters Jess, an electrician from Austin's school nicknamed "Lods" who strikingly resembles Jesus Christ.
 John discovers Mary had hired Jess for his surprise birthday party.
-Over drinks, Jess, or “Lods,” offers John a chance to travel back in time to save Mary and rectify his past mistakes, with the condition that someone must die that day.
+Lods later reveals himself to be Jesus in disguise and offers John a chance to travel back in time to save Mary and rectify his past mistakes, with the condition that someone must die that day.
 John agrees, offering his own life.
 Transported back to Hermie's birthday party (the day he was passed over for promotion), John makes different choices.
 He calmly accepts being sidelined, rebuffs Vivian's advances, and prevents Hannah from recording any compromising interactions.
 He then reconciles with his estranged father and gives his son, Austin, his blessing to pursue a career as a pianist, encouraging him to take Mary out on a date.